The Department of Homeland Security’s April 12 alert on VPN app security caught our attention.

 As SDX Central states, the vulnerable VPN products store the authentication and/or session cookies insecurely in memory and/or log files.
 This means that through generating cookies — that are stored in plain text — the VPNs give attackers access to applications without having to log in.

 A determined hacker trying to access privileged information only needs one compromised device.
 From there, they access the session cookies and use the VPN connection to gain full network access.
 Resulting in free access to do whatever damage they intend to do.
-Including stealing confidential information, destroying data, holding an entire network hostage or launching a malicious attack.
+This includes stealing confidential information, destroying data, installing malicious software, holding an entire network hostage or launching attacks on other entities.

 Eliminating the Risks for Mobile Apps

-With Appdome’s Mobile Security Suite, this vulnerability is eliminated in 30 seconds without coding a thing.
+With Appdome’s Mobile Security Suite, customers can eliminate this vulnerability in 30 seconds without coding a thing.
 Using Appdome’s TOTALData Encryption developers and enterprise app providers can encrypt VPN and other cookies inside the app, sealing this vulnerability once and for all.
 TOTALData Encryption can protect all mobile app data, including VPN and authentication cookies, no matter where the data is stored inside the Android or iOS app.
 For example, TOTALData Encryption can encrypt the entire mobile application sandbox.
-In addition, TOTALData Encryption can encrypt any VPN or authentication cookies stored in in-app preferences and in-app secrets, as well as the strings and resources inside the ap.
-Any place VPN or authentication data is stored in the mobile app, that data is protected.
+In addition, TOTALData Encryption encrypts any authentication cookies and other user preferences stored in-app preferences and in-app secrets, as well as the strings and resources inside the app, providing protection for all forms of data wherever it is stored.

-Security conscious organizations can also benefit from preventing mobile apps from running on a Jailbroken or Rooted devices, as well as protecting the Android and iOS apps against MiTM attacks, two ways (other than stealing the device) hackers use to take advantage of the VPN vulnerability.
-In addition, Appdome ONEShield™ can fully harden the mobile app from debugging, reversing and tampering efforts.
+Security conscious organizations can also benefit from preventing mobile apps from running on a Jailbroken or Rooted devices, as well as protecting the Android and iOS apps against MiTM attacks. (both of which are common attack vectors hackers leverage to exploit VPN vulnerabilities).
+In addition, Appdome ONEShield™ provides app-shielding and app-hardening, protecting all mobile apps from debugging, reverse engineering and tampering efforts.
 TOTALCode Obfuscation protects the logic of the app and the intellectual property of the developer.

 Recommendations to Protect Mobile Apps using VPNs